 A few years later, a second car was bought by the museum to allow Bessie a more dignified retirement.
 The second car was a roadster which the museum planned to convert to a tourer to take on the local round of shows and suchlike.
 This car originated from Cornwall, it is believed, where it spent an earlier life competing in Production Car Trials rejoicing in the name of McGinty!
 How the museum has got on with this replica of Bessie is unknown at the moment !
 Does anyone know whether this was completed?

-A picture courtesy of the BBC of the original Bessie after the conversion to 1200cc Ford Anglia engine and gearbox.
+A picture courtesy of the BBC of the original Bessie before the conversion to 1200cc Ford Anglia engine and gearbox.
 This necessitated elongating the bonnet and gave Bessie the "Pinnoccio" look!

 Now that the Dr Who Museum in Llangollen has closed (apparently due to lack of interest!), I have heard various stories of where Bessie now resides.